ivanp81/microservices/README.md

 # Advertise Microservices

-This is a proof-of-concept application, which demonstrates Microservice Architecture Pattern using Spring Boot.
+This is a proof-of-concept application, which demonstrates various type of test in an hypothetical Microservice Architecture.

-The architecture don't comprise the classical infrastructure service needed by this type of architecture (e.g. Service Discovery, Service Config, etc...) and is not tied to a specific cloud solution (e.g. Spring Cloud, Kubernetes, AWS)
+As the project focus is provide a testing strategies the architecture don't comprise the classical infrastructure services needed by this type of architecture (e.g. Service Discovery, Service Config, etc...) and is not tied to a specific cloud solution (e.g. Spring Cloud, Kubernetes, AWS)

-This choose come by the fact that the main purpose of the project is:

-- show a polyglot persistence and asynchronous service-to-service communication via Message broker
-- perform various type of test, in particular use an in memory infrastructure in the integration test

 Every component of the architecture is containerized through Docker.

-A pretty neat ReactJS user interface is provided.
+Despite the premises, a pretty neat ReactJS user interface is provided.

 # Features
 #### Frontend